 Students can complete the dual degree program in just seven semesters, taking the perscribed first-year foundational law school curriculum followed by a combination of law and IR courses in the remaining five semesters.

 The vibrant and growing field of health care increasingly will require professionals who can navigate both the legal and management nuances of this economic sector.
 Ownership of electronic medical records, public health and environmental risks, ethics and intellectual property rights involved with gene therapy, and countless other issues demand advanced training, available through unique programs like BU's JD/MBA in Law & Health Sector Management.

-Students can earn both the JD and MBA on an accelerated basis—9 semesters, rather than 10—through this dual degree program, offered in conjunction with BU's School of Management.
+Students can earn both the JD and MBA on an accelerated basis—9 semesters, rather than 10—through this dual degree program, offered in conjunction with BU's Questrom School of Business.
 A sample list of courses includes:

 Preservation studies is a rich integrative field involving individuals, private agencies and government departments operating in the complex areas of zoning, financing and community planning.
 For over thirty years, BU's Preservation Studies Program has provided the interdisciplinary training necessary for the effective and judicious management of cultural resources.
 Now highly qualified law students may apply to receive both a JD and MA in Preservation Studies in just seven semesters (as opposed to nine) through a School of Law/American & New England Studies Program partnership.

 This dual degree program blends academic training and hands-on experience—including a three-month paid summer internship—to give students a well-rounded experience in the field.
 Specifically designed preservation courses in historic building conservation, preservation management, adaptive use of older buildings, and neighborhood conservation are combined with in-depth training in such fields as architectural history, archaeology, material culture, decorative arts, urban history and geography, urban affairs, and law.